lrfinotti/cybr201_book/01-WhatIsCrypto.md

 But even if there are ways to make Caesar Ciphers more secure, it has a crucial flaw: it is a [symmetric-key cipher](https://en.wikipedia.org/wiki/Symmetric-key_algorithm), meaning anyone who knows how to encrypt a message, also knows how to decrypt any message using this cipher.

 Therefore, if Bob wants to send Alice a secrete message, they first have to agree on the Caesar Cipher they will use.
 For instance, Bob can send Alice the key (the permutation being used) or a [decoder ring](https://en.wikipedia.org/wiki/Secret_decoder_ring) before sending her his secret message.
-But, if Eve can intercept the decoder ring before Alice gets it, she then can make a copy, send the ring to Alice, and be able to then decipher any message using the cipher.
+But, if Eve, a malicious third party, can intercept the decoder ring before Alice gets it, she then can make a copy, send the ring to Alice, and be able to then decipher any message using the cipher.

 In the same way, imagine that every time you needed to make a payment online, the vendor needed to send you the encryption key for you to send your credit card number.
-Can you be sure the key was not intercepted by some malicious party that then could decode your credit card number transmitted to the vendor?
+Can you be sure the key was not intercepted by some malicious party during the transmission that then could decode your credit card number transmitted to the vendor?

 Therefore, there is a clear need for a [public-key cryptosystem](https://en.wikipedia.org/wiki/Public-key_cryptography), in which the encryption method is known by *all*, but knowing how to encrypt does not automatically imply that you can also decrypt.

-The